 Disadvantages of active RFID include: the higher cost of the tax.
 The difficulty in mounting the tags, due to their large size, are defined life-cycle for the tags (typically five years), the difficulty of mounting readers and providing access to those readers (usually through the network).

-apparent to the reader that each solution has its own difficulties.
-The most efficient overall solution is therefore usually achieved by using a combination of different technologies.
+become apparent to the reader that each solution has its own difficulties.
+The most efficient overall solution is therefore usually achieved by using a combination of different

 Barcodes can be used for very small devices that need to be tracked and for those where cosmetics is important.
 Passive RFID is used for the majority of items, with a mobile reader performing routine audits.
 Specific portals and key areas can be covered with static readers for passive RFID.
 The most expensive items, with timely knowledge is critical are best managed using active RFID.

 Call Keith Jackson or Doreen Wallace at 613 225 4404, or email to firstname.lastname@example.org